 Militarisation, centralisation and ‘Barmanisation’ (Myanmar’s majority race is Bamar) were effective tools used by the dictatorship to consolidate its hold on power, and everything, including art, was affected.
 Due to the decades of Barmanaisation, when only the Barman identity was promoted as a tenet of nation-building, most art forms do not reflect or include minorities.
 Yangon remains the only hub of art in Myanmar, and other demographically, ethnically and socially marginalised populations cannot easily access art or even the means to create it.
 The sub-standard education in schools and colleges, in addition to the censorship and propaganda deployed by the dictatorship, made citizens not only fearful but also ignorant about basic things like human rights.
 There is also widespread ignorance about the world outside.

 In addition, since many people were not allowed to know what was happening in the world, including in neighbouring countries, they were only able to compare their current situation to their own past experiences.
-This is why ordinary people often say that the 2008 constitution (implemented in 2010) is better than no constitution under the military junta – even though it is not democratic.
+This is why ordinary people often say that the 2008 constitution (implemented in 2010) is better than no constitution under the military junta – even though it is neither democratic nor standard.
 Awareness about civic issues is low.
 During the era of the dictatorship, the education system demanded students memorise texts while prohibiting discussion and argument.
 Fear has also destroyed the normal process of thinking; there is a saying in Burmese language: “Tway ma lar, thay ma lar so yin, thaymae” (Given a choice between thinking and dying, people choose to die).

 Passivity in the general populace is one impact of repression.
 It has also brought out the most basic instincts of self-preservation among people.
 Such attitudes cause people to become selfish in that they think of their own security before others and ignore the possible impact or consequences of their actions on others.
 I believe this phenomenon, to become ‘fierce’ about one’s own well-being, is a reaction to living under an oppressive regime.
 ‘Fierce’ individuals do not seek to exact revenge on those who caused them harm; instead they target weak individuals or minority populations – those who cannot retaliate.
 These acts of revenge are fueled by a continued fear of dictators and brutal governance.
 It is my observation that writers and media personnel cannot always escape this cycle of behaviour, since brutality and state censorship were used to control them for decades.
 Fear not only makes people fierce in terms of their behaviour, but also how they express those thoughts.